benedictaquino/football-guys/README.md

 issue with being unable to pickle `dionysus.Filtration` objects I would have to rewrite significant portions of that code for it to function.

-Another step would be to have my web app pull data weekly throughout the NFL season to update the complexes with projections and actual points.

 Also, I did implement a parameter in the `ClutchMapper` class that allows one to use different distance metrics, when computing visibility, so experimenting with other metrics might yield interesting results.
 I used euclidean distance to